 - Bar lights

 Regular, round LED bulbs at the correct temperature and wattage can be super effective for putting on your makeup.
-You can even find bulbs that will stick to your mirror, so you can place them on a standalone makeup vanity in your bedroom without a major installation process.
+You can even find bulbs that will stick to your mirror (see my review: best light strips to add to a mirror).
+You can place them on a standalone makeup vanity in your bedroom without a major installation process.

 Light-wise, many companies sell LED lights in strips so you can place them on your mirror wherever you need them.
 You can adhere them to the perimeter of a square mirror or a round mirror, giving you a full lighting effect with little effort.